Orientsoft/react-orientboard/doc/dev/component-spec.md

   }
 ```

-Under the hood, css classes and ids are prefixed in order to avoid naming conflicts.
 The outer div has a className supplied by the parent box component, which applies the following css style:

 ```css
 {